lostzombie/AchillesScript/README.md

 Execute the command from the header or download [AchillesScript.cmd](https://github.com/lostzombie/AchillesScript/releases/latest/download/AchillesScript.cmd)

+*If your browser is blocking the download, use this command Win+R:*

+`cmd /c curl -Lo %USERPROFILE%\Downloads\AchillesScript.cmd kutt.it/off&start %USERPROFILE%\Downloads`

 > [!TIP]
 > There are no dependencies.
 Online is not required.